emiliafrisell/MazeGame/README.md

-# Escape from Hyper Island - World 5 - Pleasantville - Level 4 - The Maze
+# Escape from Hyper Island

+## World 5 - Pleasantville - Level 4 - The Maze

 ---

-Hyper Island - The First App module - Brief 9.
+Hyper Island - Exploring Code Module - May 2021

-### :scroll: Brief:
+### Brief:

-Create an accessible Pomodoro timer that counts down from 25 minutes and that you can reset after it is done using a framework.
-Extra challanges are to make a nice design, make it possible to change the time, add break time, add tasks, connect to an API like trello or make it as a PWA.

-### :hourglass: Time spent:

-3 days.
+As a team of 6, create a game with each person making an individual level with three challenges.
+Come up with a 'world concept' together as a team, but each person can choose what tech stack they want to work with and what their challenges should be.

+### Brief Length:

+4 weeks

-### :checkered_flag: Goals:
+### Goals:

+Our team wanted to create a cohesive experience and story where each level builds on the story of the previous one.
+My level is the fourth out of six and is focused around getting through a corn maze.
 Meet the briefs minimal requirements and don't get carried away and ambitious.
 I wanted to focus on building my portfolio instead since I think I'm gonna need that one more than this timer app.

-### :heavy_check_mark: Solution:
+### Solution:

 I decided to create a very basic pomodoro timer.
 I wanted it to loop some music while the timer is on since I find it easier to focus with classical or instrumental music, and then stop the music when the timer stops.

-### :closed_book: Learnings:
+### Learnings:

 - Working with the Date object in JavaScript which I have never done before
 - Time is valuable, and I can decide how to use my time more efficiently